miloproductionsinc/cordova-plugin-facebook-connect/README.md

 The default dialog mode is [`FBSDKShareDialogModeAutomatic`](https://developers.facebook.com/docs/reference/ios/current/constants/FBSDKShareDialogMode/).
 You can share that by adding a specific dialog mode parameter.
 The available share dialog modes are: `share_sheet`, `share_feedBrowser`, `share_native` and `share_feedWeb`.
 [Read more about share dialog modes](https://developers.facebook.com/docs/reference/ios/current/constants/FBSDKShareDialogMode/)

-`caption`, `description` and `picture` were deprecated in Facebok API [v2.9](https://developers.facebook.com/docs/graph-api/changelog/version2.9#gapi-deprecate) and therefore not supported anymore on iOS

 Game request: